Curriculum

 Students pursuing interdisciplinary ideas benefit from an environment where nearly half of all law faculty also hold advanced degrees in fields such as psychology, economics, philosophy, history, medicine and theology.
 Outside the classroom, students plan and program many of the conferences, lectures and panels that enrich the school's intellectual life.

-A full-time faculty of about 80 teaches the vast majority of offerings, but the Law School is also proud of a roster of more than 100 adjunct faculty members or part-time instructors, many from major East Coast and local law firms who teach in specialty areas.
-Over 15 visiting faculty from the United States and abroad supplement the School's offerings with short and semester-long courses.
+A full-time faculty of 80 teaches the vast majority of offerings, but the Law School is also proud of a roster of about 75 adjunct faculty members or part-time instructors, many from major East Coast and local law firms who teach in specialty areas.
+Visiting faculty from the United States and abroad supplement the School's offerings with short and semester-long courses.

 Incoming LL.M. students whose native language is not English are required to take Graduate Legal Research and Writing, but any LL.M. student may choose to take the course.
 Designed for LL.M. students unfamiliar with the U.S. legal system, this class introduces students to the fundamentals of U.S. legal research materials, methods and strategies as well as various forms of legal writing.

 The assistant dean for graduate studies and the chair of the Graduate Committee will work with students individually to design a course of study based on each student’s personal and professional objectives.
-If a student is planning to take the New York bar exam following graduation, we will work with each student individually to ensure that his or her planned course selections meet the requirements prescribed by the Board of Law Examiners.
+If a student is planning to take the New York bar exam following graduation, we will work with each student individually to ensure that his or her planned course selections meet the requirements prescribed by the New York Court of Appeals.

 GRADUATE STUDIES OFFICE